-John and Linda Cone, Tony and Jo Knott, parents of two children with intellectual and developmental disabilities were concerned about a quality life for their children in the community.
+John and Linda Cone, Tony and Jo Knott, parents of children with intellectual and developmental disabilities were concerned about a quality life for their children in the community.
 The concerns were education, social interaction, independence and long term care as they became adults.
-They also realized they could help themselves and ultimately others by being a unified voice pulling together to search out or create these opportunities.
+They also realized they could help themselves and ultimately others by working together to search out or create these opportunities.
 They reached out to other parents with children with disabilities and BASCA was born.

-Officers were elected, BASCA was incorporated and became a 501 (c) 3 nonprofit organization on May 25, 1995.
-Since that time BASCA Inc. has grown into a multifaceted organization whose mission is to provide better living, working, educational, social and recreational opportunities for children and adults with special needs.
+Officers were elected, BASCA was incorporated and became a 501 (c) 3 nonprofit organization in June of 1995.
+Since that time, BASCA Inc. has grown into a multifaceted organization whose mission is to provide better living, working, educational, social and recreational opportunities for children and adults with special needs.

 - BASCA parents formed a monthly support group, created a monthly newsletter and brought their children together for weekly bowling.

 - BASCA partnered with Dye-Clay YMCA to start a weekly exercise class and an Adult Day Training program, called the Daystar Center, for 15 individuals with physical and more severe disabilities.

 - Ortega Baptist Church donated BASCA a 1,300 square foot house on Iroquois Avenue to use for our headquarters and activity center.

 - BASCA moved its headquarters and activity center into a building donated by Island View Baptist Church on Plainfield Avenue in Orange Park.

 - BASCA purchased 2.29 acres south of Orange Park, off College Drive, in the Secret Harbor subdivision to build a men’s residential home for 6 men.

 - BASCA opened Secret Harbor, its second L.I.F.E. residential home for 6 men with intellectual and developmental disabilities.

 - BASCA purchased a 12 handicap passenger van through a grant from the Florida Department of Transportation.